What Is Fissure-in-ano?

 Most patients show a significant improvement in about 4-6 weeks.
 The total duration of the homeopathic treatment varies from patient to patient.
 The duration of the treatment depends on the following factors:

-• Underlying disease condition (chronic constipation, IBS, Ulcerative colitis, or Crohn’s disease, etc.)
+- Underlying disease condition (chronic constipation, IBS, Ulcerative colitis, Crohn’s disease, etc.)

 What are the chances of recovery from a fissure-in-ano with homeopathy?

-• Good Result: One can expect a good result in 2-3 years old cases of Fissure-in-ano to a moderate extent.
+- Good Result: One can expect a good result in 2-3-year-old cases of Fissure-in-ano to a moderate extent.

 Commonly prescribed homeopathic medicines in a fissure-in-ano: